History of Tonga: 20th century

-Kingdom of Tonga (1900–70)
+Kingdom of Tonga (1900–1970)

 Tonga became a British protected state under a Treaty of Friendship on May 18, 1900, when European settlers and rival Tongan chiefs tried to oust the second king.
 The Treaty of Friendship and protected state status ended in 1970 under arrangements established prior to her death by the third monarch, Queen Sālote.

 On 18 May 1900, to discourage German advances, the Kingdom of Tonga became a Protected State with the United Kingdom under a Treaty of Friendship signed by George Tupou II after European settlers and rival Tongan chiefs attempted to overthrow him.

 Foreign affairs of the Kingdom of Tonga were conducted through the British Consul.
 The United Kingdom had veto power over foreign policies and finances of the Kingdom of Tonga.

 Tonga was affected by the 1918 flu pandemic, with 1,800 Tongans killed, around eight percent of the residents.

 For most of the 20th century Tonga was quiet, inward-looking, and somewhat isolated from developments elsewhere in the world.
 Tonga's complex social structure is essentially broken into three tiers: the king, the nobles, and the commoners.
 Between the nobles and commoners are Matapule, sometimes called "talking chiefs," who are associated with the king or a noble and who may or may not hold estates.
 Obligations and responsibilities are reciprocal, and although the nobility are able to extract favors from people living on their estates, they likewise must extend favors to their people.
 Status and rank play a powerful role in personal relationships, even within families.

+World War II

+Upon the British declaration of war against Germany in 1939, the government of Tonga issued a declaration "placing all of its resources at the disposal of the British" and formally declared war against Germany in its own right (since the British controlled Tonga's external affairs, it coerced Tonga to declare war on Germany).
+Queen Sālote directed the re-establishment of the national militia and donated 160 acre to the British for the construction of an airfield.
+The people of Tonga subsequently raised enough funds to buy three Spitfires for the Royal Air Force.
+In August 1941, Sālote proclaimed a national day of prayer for the British war effort.

+In mid-1941, the New Zealand Army despatched 70 military advisors to Nuku'alofa to train the Tongan Defence Force.
+Following the attack on Pearl Harbor in December 1941, Tonga also declared war on Japan.
+In anticipation of a Japanese invasion, citizens were evacuated from Nuku'alofa and barbed wire and trenches were erected on the beaches of Tongatapu.